 Alright hope that’s been helpful to you.
 That gives you a good idea of what to check for in a physical and again if you want the guide that has a list of all these different checklist and the toilet tank, pictures of toilet tanks and to check, just go to, text to 44222 the word “watercheck”.
 You can also go out site cleanwaterstore.com/podcast and look for episode 4 and you’ll download it there.

-Hey, in next week’s episode we’re going to talk about, all about iron and manganese treatment and very interesting.
+Hey, in next week’s episode we’re going to talk about, all about iron and manganese treatment.
 Most of our customers do have this problem, not all, but good percentage do and so this should be very interesting for most folks.
 Iron and manganese are very common and this kind of goes over a basic all about everything you want to know about iron and manganese treatment.

 So hope you’re having a good day and we’ll talk to you soon.